MOEAFramework/MOEAFramework/docs/dataStore.md

 blob.storePopulation(algorithm.getResult());
 ```

-What if we previously ran this experiment?
-With the above code, we end up re-running the algorithm each time even
+But what happens if we run this code multiple times?
+Each time, we will re-run the algorithm and overwrite the result
-though the data store might already contain the results.
-We can alternatively check if the results exist before
+file.
+We can improve upon this by first checking if the results exist before performing any expensive operations:
-performing the expensive computations:

 <!-- java:test/org/moeaframework/snippet/DataStoreSnippet.java [datastore-exists] -->